Call for proposals from Latin American countries – Analyses of civic space and public participation in climate matters

 For questions, please contact Anne Nemack.

-Europe’s citizens care about environmental protection and there is a strong desire for change towards more climate protection and sustainability.
-This is shown, for example, by the results of the Special Eurobarometer survey (2019) commissioned by the European Commission: over 90% of those interviewed across Europe believed that climate change is a serious problem and 94% said that environmental protection is important to them personally.
-Many people also want to get involved in shaping the necessary transformation – and they have a right to do so, both in their country and at the European level.
-In accordance with the Aarhus Convention, the rights of European citizens and environmental associations to information, participation and access to justice must be implemented not only within the EU member states, but also for European procedures.
+Environmental protection is important to Europe’s citizens and there is a strong desire for change towards more climate protection and sustainability.
+This is shown, for example, by the results of the special Eurobarometer survey commissioned by the European Commission in 2019: over 90% of respondents across Europe believed that climate change is a serious problem and 94% stated that environmental protection is important to them personally.
+Many people also want to help shape the necessary transformation themselves – and they have a right to do so, both in their own country and at European level.
+In accordance with the Aarhus Convention, the rights of European citizens and environmental associations to information, participation and access to justice must be developed not only within the member states, but also for European procedures.
 This means, for example, that when EU regulations on air quality are revised or the 2030 climate target plan is drafted as part of the European Green Deal, the public must be involved and consulted.
+Not least due to the coronavirus pandemic, participation processes have increasingly shifted to the digital space in the last two years or so.
+On the one hand, digitalization holds great potential for the participation of different social groups and organizations.
+On the other hand, it also brings with it various challenges.
+In practice, European institutions are still struggling to respond appropriately to the new, digital participation needs and to design modern, effective participation processes.

-In that context and building on a series of “Aarhus Workshop” held by UfU, this discussion paper on digital participation (e-participation) has been written.
-In the paper, UfU, together with Prof. Dr. Alexandra Aragão from the University of Coimbra, Portugal, discusses how the European Union can improve the digital participation of citizens and organisations in environmental matters.
-The paper focuses on online consultations of the public, initiated by the European Commission via the Have-your-say-Portal.
+Building on a series of UfU “Aarhus Workshop Talks”, this English-language discussion paper on the topic of digital participation (e-participation) has therefore been produced.
+In the paper, UfU, together with Prof. Dr. Alexandra Aragão from the University of Coimbra, Portugal, discusses how the European Union can improve the digital participation of citizens and organizations.
+The paper focuses on online public consultations initiated by the European Commission via the Have-your-say portal.
 This web-based portal offers citizens, stakeholders and academics, among others, the opportunity to comment on new EU policies and existing legislation.
 The discussion paper first describes how the public can participate via the online portal.
-It then systematically outlays the challenges and shortcomings of e-participation in European environmental decision-making.
+It then systematically identifies the challenges and shortcomings of e-participation in European environmental policy.
 Based on this, concrete solutions for improving e-participation are proposed.

 Background:

-The discussion paper was written as part of the project “European Implementation of the Aarhus Convention in the Digital Age (EU-AarKo)”, which was funded by the German Federal Environment Agency (UBA) and the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection.
+“European Implementation of the Aarhus Convention in the Digital Age (EU-AarCo)”, which was funded by the Federal Environment Agency (UBA) and the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection.

-The aim of the project was, on the one hand, to organise dialog and positioning processes regarding the implementation of the Aarhus Convention at the European level and, on the other hand, to develop information and educational materials around the topics of environmental information access, participation and legal protection in environmental matters.
+The aim of the project was to organize dialogue and positioning processes with regard to the implementation of the Aarhus Convention at European level and to develop information and educational materials on the topics of access to environmental information, participation and legal protection in environmental matters.

-Further information on the Aarhus Convention and its implementation at European level can be found here (German): www.aarhus-konvention.de
+Further information on the Aarhus Convention and its implementation at European level can be found here:

-2.)
-Environmental information: Every person and organisation has the right to receive environmental information.
+2) Environmental information: Every person and organization has the right to receive environmental information.
 But what is environmental information and how can it be obtained from EU institutions, e.g. the European Commission?

-4.)
-Access to justice: What legal steps can you take to protect the environment in Europe?
-There are various complaint and legal action options for individuals and organisations.
+4) Legal protection: What legal action can you take for environmental protection in Europe?
+There are various complaint and legal action options for individuals and organizations.

-For more information on the Aarhus Convention and your options for standing up for environmental protection at the European level, read the three brochures in German and English:
+You can find more information on the Aarhus Convention and your options for campaigning for environmental protection at European level in the three brochures in German and English:

 Background:

-5 for the Climate - Civil Society Participation in Climate Policies
+5 for the Climate - Civil society participation in climate policy

 Formats during the week